 Trail Network and Hiking Experience

-The well-designed trail system consists of interconnected loops that let you customize your visit based on available time and personal interests.
-Most visitors spend around two hours exploring, though plant enthusiasts often find themselves lingering much longer as they discover new species around each bend.
+The well-designed trail system consists of over 4 miles of interconnected loops that let you customize your visit based on available time and personal interests.
+Most visitors spend around 1-2 hours exploring, though plant enthusiasts often find themselves lingering much longer as they discover new species around each bend.
 The paths range from wide, family-friendly routes perfect for introducing children to native plants, to narrower woodland trails that wind through dense forest areas requiring more careful attention to footing.

 What makes hiking here unique is the incredible biodiversity packed into a relatively compact area.
 A single visit takes you through wetland edges where skunk cabbage pushes through early spring snow, across dry rocky slopes supporting specialized wildflower communities, and into rich woodland soils that nurture delicate spring ephemerals.
 The preserve's strategic location in the Delaware River valley creates distinct microclimates that support this unusual variety of plant life, making every section of trail feel like entering a different natural world.